 Passivhaus – Are you interested in constructing your next project to Passive House (Passivhaus) standards or to Net Zero?

 The concept makes efficient use of the sun, internal heat sources and heat recovery, making conventional heating sources unnecessary even in the coldest winters.
-Passive House boasts good indoor air quality and high levels of comfort with a ventilation system to supply fresh air.
+Passivhaus boasts good indoor air quality and high levels of comfort with a ventilation system to supply fresh air.
 The building is designed to keep the carbon footprint as small as possible.

-Passive House basics are;
+Passivhaus basics are;

 Space heating energy demand is not to exceed 15Kwh per m2 of net living space.

 Airtightness is the sealing of the building.
 This is to ensure that no heat escapes and there are no draughts or cold air leaks.
-A conventional building can have up to 7 air changes per hour (ACH), Passive House must be 0.6 (ACH) or less at 50 pascals of pressure.
+A conventional building can have up to 7 air changes per hour (ACH), Passivhaus must be 0.6 (ACH) or less at 50 pascals of pressure.
 Airtightness is measured via a blower door test.

 All buildings which achieve less than 3 (ACH) would require Mechanical Ventilation with Heat Recovery (MVHR).
 This is a continuous source of ventilation that extracts stale, moisture-laden air from a building, from rooms such as the kitchen, bathrooms and utility rooms and resupplies fresh, filtered air back in to main living areas such as bedrooms and the lounge, resulting in a comfortable and condensation free environment all year round.